 HOW TO CONDUCT AN INCREMENTALITY TEST

-Before executing an Incrementality Test, it is crucial that you have a clear objective that you can action on based on your results.
+Before executing an Incrementality Test, it is crucial that you have a clear marketing objective that you can take action on based on your results.
 This includes formulating a sound hypothesis, defining your desired outcome, aligning your setup with the specific metrics you want to test, and building an action plan once your test is complete.

 Advertisers often request to test a marketing tactic in isolation, but their hypothesis is to understand the impact of that marketing tactic on their entire path to conversion or to compare them to other vendors.
 In a scenario like this, the advertiser is actually trying to solve for attribution, and a lift test will not return actionable data against that hypothesis.
 The only way to truly measure the programmatic impact versus other marketing tactics and channels is through an attribution vendor.
 Otherwise, how will you know that your Control and/or Exposed groups were not influenced by other marketing tactics outside of the test?